Two Kooks » ALL RECIPES » Fish and Seafood » Baked Fish Fillets with Cherry Tomato Sauce

 Instructions

-• BAKE FISH FILLETS: Line a pan with parchment or foil, sprayed with oil (for easy clean up).
-Rub oil over fish and generously sprinkle with salt, pepper and thyme. **see Tip below** Bake fish for 8-10 minutes (figure 10 minutes per inch (2.5 cm) of thickness) just until fish is cooked through, separates easily with a knife but still slightly translucent on the inside.
-Temperature of fish with instant thermometer should be about 130-135F for medium.
+• BAKE FISH FILLETS: Pat fish dry with paper towels.
+Rub oil over entire surface of the fish and generously sprinkle with salt, pepper and thyme. **see Tip below** Bake fish on prepared pan in a single layer for 8-10 minutes (figure 10 minutes per inch (2.5 cm) of thickness) just until fish is cooked through, separates easily with a knife but still slightly translucent on the inside.
+Internal temperature of fish with instant thermometer should be about 130-135F for medium.

-• MAKE THE SAUCE: While fish is baking, heat 1/2 tbsp oil on medium in a saucepan.
+• MAKE THE SAUCE: While fish is baking, heat 1/2 tbsp oil on medium heat in a saucepan.
 Add all other sauce ingredients (except parsley) and cook for about 5-7 minutes just until tomatoes start to break down.
 Use the back of a large spoon or spatula to smash them a bit if needed.
 Taste and adjust seasonings, adding more salt, a pinch of sugar, more chili sauce, etc. Stir in 1/2 tbsp butter (if desired) and the parsley.

 Recipe Notes

-1. Cod substitutes: Instead of cod, you can use haddock, pollock, tilapia, black cod, grouper, seabass, mahi-mahi.
+1. Cod substitutes: Feel free to use another type of fish like haddock, pollock, tilapia, black cod, grouper, sea bass, mahi-mahi.
 Even salmon would be good.
 Just be sure to cook the fish for more or less time, depending on its thickness.
-If your fish has a fishy smell (most have some), squeeze some lemon on it to remove smell – or soak it in milk for 15-20 minutes.

 Nutrition values are estimates based on cod fillets.